The Courier-Mail: Digitisation

-Editors
+Editors and journalists

-The current editor is Chris Jones.
-Its editorial cartoonist is Sean Leahy.
 For thirty years, the paper's senior rugby league football journalist was former Australian vice-captain Jack Reardon.
-Sports editor at The Courier Mail, Tom Linneth became the youngest editor in Australia in 1960 at the age of 29.
+Sports editor at The Courier Mail, Tom Linneth, became the youngest editor in Australia in 1960 at the age of 29.
 He worked at The Courier Mail between about 1948 to 1974 and again worked there as the sports editor between about 1982 until he retired in 1996.

+Chris Jones was appointed editor from 2020, replacing Sam Weir.
+Jones had worked for News Corp for 21 years.

+As of November 2023 the editorial cartoonist is Sean Leahy.